 Another GMAT Tuesday with Kevin!
 If you have any questions about Subject Verb Agreement, or any requests for future video topics, let us know!

-First a few GMAT Sentence Correction practice questions involving modifiers 1) Between 1892 and 1893, Claude Monet produced a series of paintings of the Rouen Cathedral, revised in his studio in 1894, and with the French public receiving it as an emblem of all that was noble about their history and customs. produced a series […]
+First a few GMAT Sentence Correction practice questions involving modifiers 1) Between 1892 and 1893, Claude Monet produced a series of paintings of the Rouen Cathedral, revised in his studio in 1894, and with the French public receiving it as an emblem of all that was noble about their history and customs.
+(A) produced a […]

 It is not uncommon for test takers, when sloughing through the thicket of GMAT Sentence Correction questions to find themselves scratching their heads over a tricky little GMAT grammar conundrum known as an absolute phrase.
 What exactly are absolute phrases you ask?
 Well, before we dive into definitions and explanations, here are a couple of […]